VCCS Transfer Guide

 - Institutional and Cultural Systems "S"

 A list of courses that fulfills these requirements can be found in the Virginia Wesleyan University Catalog.

 As a condition of graduation, all students must demonstrate proficiency in French, German, Latin, or Spanish either by successfully completing course work through the 213 course.* This usually means the successful completion of 3 semesters of a foreign language.
 Transfer students with fewer than 64 semester hours and who have not met the placement exemption standards of the University must complete the full language proficiency requirement of the University (completion of the 213-level course).
 Students with 64 or more transferable college credits prior to enrolling at the University are required to complete two semesters of these foreign languages (courses numbered 111 and 112 within their respectively chosen language).

-*Adult Studies Program (ASP) students should refer to "Degree Requirements" in the "Adult Studies Program" section of the VWU Catalog.
+*Evening & Weekend Program (EWP) students should refer to "Degree Requirements" in the "Evening & Weekend Program" section of the VWU Catalog.